ga-wdi-exercises/yo-yo-da/README.md

 Every 5 seconds, the text in the Yoda-colored text area should be replaced with "...", as if an awkward silence was falling.

+Sadly, this API tends to break pretty easily.
+As a bonus, add in a response for when your AJAX requests *fail*.

 Below is an example of how you might communicate with the API.
 You can copy it directly, or modify it!

 ```